codex-storage/codex-spec/specs/marketplace.md

 Determines the inverse probability that a proof is required in a period: $\frac{1}{proofProbability}$

 - Storage providers are required to provide proofs of storage to the marketplace smart contract when they are prompted to by the smart contract.
-- The frequency is non-deterministic in order to prevent from pre-calculation attacks, but it is affected by this parameter.
+- The frequency is stochastic in order to prevent hosts from only coming online when proofs are required, but it is affected by this parameter.

 `expiry`